telerik/blazor-docs/introduction.md

 ## Page Templates and Building Blocks

-Page Templates demonstrating the power of the UI for Blazor suite are now available.
-These ready-to-use layouts showcase the components, providing you with a clear example of how to integrate them.
-Each Page Template is composed of Building Blocks, which are the individual parts that make up the full layout.
-These templates and blocks streamline the development process by offering pre-designed, customizable elements.
-For more details, refer to the [design system](https://www.telerik.com/design-system/docs/ui-templates/overview/) documentation.
+Page Templates offer ready-to-use Blazor layouts that effectively integrate the Telerik UI for Blazor components.
+These templates consist of Building Blocks, which are the individual elements that form the complete layouts.
+The templates and blocks streamline the development process by providing pre-designed, customizable elements.
+For more details, refer to the [Page Templates and Building Blocks documentation](https://www.telerik.com/design-system/docs/ui-templates/overview/).

 ## Trial Version and Commercial License